How to: Invoice Sales

 You can easily correct or cancel a posted sales invoice before it is paid.
 For example, this is useful if you want to correct a typing mistake or if the customer requests a change early in the order process.
 For more information, see How to: Correct or Cancel Unpaid Sales Invoices.
 If the posted sales invoice is paid, then you must create a sales CR/Adj note to reverse the sale.
 For more information, see How to: Process Sales Returns or Cancellations.

-Items can be both inventory items and services, denoted by the Item - Inventory and Item - Service types on sales lines.
+Items can be both inventory items and services, denoted by the Inventory and Service types on the item card.
 The sales invoice process is the same for both item types.
 For more information, see How to: Register New Items.

 You can fill customer fields on the sales invoice in two ways depending on whether the customer is already registered.
 See steps 2 and 3 in the following procedure.